 "We're getting out of here together.
-Shut the fuck up."
+Shut the fuck up!"

 Geoff ran.
-"A quarter of a mile more," he said, as he looked hopefully at the maps Yakov left carved on the walls.
+"A quarter of a mile more to the exit 'door'," he said, as he looked hopefully at the maps Yakov left carved on the walls.
 "A quarter of a fuckin' mile more."